Distinguished Research Award Overview & Past Recipients

 Professor Vansant brings credit to our university, as well, as an active participant in international scholarly communities.
 Her visiting professorships in Austria and Germany, her many successful grant applications, and her numerous invitations to present her research in the US and abroad provide impressive testimony for her stellar reputation.
 She served as the founding co-editor of Modern Austrian Literature, the journal of record in her field.
 Here on the UM-Dearborn campus she has organized film series, hosted many speakers and writers, and led a campus-wide semester-long series of talks, colloquia, and workshops on memory.

 Professor Vansant is a prolific and original scholar whose career has the rich texture of a Renaissance tapestry, fulfilling its promise in both aggregate and detail.

-Taehyun Shim, professor in the Department of Mechanical Engineering in the College of Engineering and Computer Science, is the recipient of this year's Distinguished Research Award.
+Taehyun Shim, professor in the Department of Mechanical Engineering in the College of Engineering and Computer Science, is the recipient of the 2016 Distinguished Research Award.